signalling-games-org/evoke/docs/source/usage.rst

 This creates an **object** which runs an evolutionary simulation with parameters as close as possible to those described by Bryan Skyrms for the figure in the book.

-In this case evoke creates a figure very close to the original.
+In this case Evoke creates a figure very close to the original.
 In other cases there might be a range of random properties that can cause deviation from the figures in the literature.
 It's often a good idea to create the same figure multiple times, to get a feel for the range of variation that can be produced by the reported parameters.